 AZ-801 Exam Dumps and Practice Test

-If you wish to validate your skills before taking the real exam, I highly encourage you to purchase the following practice test:
+If you wish to validate your skills before taking the real exam, I highly encourage you to get the following practice test:

 This exam is aimed at administrators who want to validate their skills.
 You should have knowledge of Windows Admin Center, PowerShell, Azure Arc, Azure Automation Update Management, Microsoft Defender for Identity, Microsoft Defender for Cloud (formerly called Azure Security Center), Azure Migrate, and Azure Monitor.
 You should be able to implement and manage on-premises and hybrid solutions and perform tasks related to security, migration, monitoring, high availability, troubleshooting, and disaster recovery.

-This test contains 120 questions and covers the following objectives:
+This test contains 120 questions and covers the following exam objectives:

 - Secure Windows Server on-premises and hybrid infrastructures — (31 questions).